release-it/release-it/README.md

 release 2.0.0-rc.3
 ```

-You can also do a dry run, which won't write/touch anything, but does output the commands it would execute, and shows the interactivity:
+You can also do a dry run, which won't write/touch anything, but does output the commands it would execute, and show the interactivity:

 ```shell
 release --dry-run